 Tencent’s QQ Browser also provides both desktop and mobile clients versions for online browsing.

-Baidu Browser.
-Once among the top 10 web browsers in China, Baidu announced its plan not to continue the development of its PC web browser in May 2019.
+Launched in 2011 and once among the top 10 web browsers in China, Baidu announced its plan not to continue the development of its PC web browser in May 2019.

-X Browser.
 A lightweight browser of less than 1M in size with an “X” indicating extreme, including features like ad-blocking, security, and media sniffing.

 Historical Chinese Browser Data